AU-COBRA/ConCert/README.md

 # Smart Contracts
-This repo is a playground for various experiments with embedding Oak contracts into Coq and verifying them.
+This repo is a formalization of execution layers of modern blockchains in Coq.

 ## Building/Developing
 This repo uses the std++ library.
 This must be installed first and can be